awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

 - `"static-branch-key-2"`
   - MUST be some valid branch key other than `static-branch-key-1`.
 - `"branch-key-no-permissions"`
-  - MUST be some valid branch key where the test vector runner does not have permissions for the KMS key
+  - MUST be some valid branch key where the test vector runner does not have permissions for the KMS key.
 - `"branch-key-not-in-table"`
-  - MUST be some branch key ID not in the keystore table
+  - MUST be some branch key ID not present in the keystore table.,
 - `"branch-key-no-version"`
-  - MUST be some branch key with an invalid version that does not exist
+  - MUST be some branch key that is in the table, but the configured version is not in the table.
 - `"invalid-branch-key-material"`
-  - MUST be some branch key with illegally mutated invalid branch key material
+  - MUST be some branch key with illegally mutated invalid branch key material.

 ### Evaluation rules